 Mixing and Enhancing Your Chalkboard Paint

-After mixing your Real Milk Paint, wait for the foam to dissipate before you start your painted chalkboard project.
+After mixing your Real Milk Paint with a paint stick, wait for the foam to dissipate before you start your painted chalkboard project.
 If you’d rather get started sooner, add our Anti-Foaming Agent during the mixing step, which lets you use your mixed Real Milk Paint immediately.
 Also, if you want to use your chalkboard paint project on a porch, patio or deck, consider adding our Outdoor Additive to the mix as well during the mixing step.

 Applying Chalkboard Paint to Your Chosen Surface